bjornpagen/segflow/README.md

 Think "Infrastructure as Code", but for marketing automation.
 See the example in `examples/segflow.config.ts` for a complete example.

-## FAQs

-**Q: How often do campaigns run?**
-A: Campaigns run in real-time.
-As soon as a user enters a segment, they start receiving the campaign.
-For `dynamic` campaigns, users exit immediately when they no longer match the segment criteria.

-**Q: How do you prevent duplicate sends?**
-A: Segflow tracks each user's progress through campaigns in its database.
-Users can only be at one step in a campaign at a time.

-**Q: What databases are supported?**
-A: Segflow uses MySQL to track its own state.
-Your application can use any database - you just need to send user events to Segflow via its API.

-**Q: What email providers are supported?**
-A: Currently Postmark and Amazon SES.
-Adding new providers is straightforward through the open-source codebase.

 ## Key Concepts

 ### Segments = SQL Queries